zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 ```
 In this example, the final polished assembly result, HGAP assembly result, and the Illumina reference are used for comparison.
 It is possible to add more data for comparison.

 The output of Quast is a folder named ```quast_result``` in this particular example.
 There is a PDF document with all the data included inside the folder.

+![table-1](Figures/Table-1.png)
-The table below is a summary of the Quast results.
+The table above is a summary of the Busco and Quast results.
 Detail explanations are in our final paper.

-![table-1](Figures/Table-1.png)

 ### 4.3 Alignment Plots